abhioshar/Assignment/README.md

 values.

 First value of the pair: the index of the mapped line in the file.

-Second: the index of word omitted from he line.
+Second: the index of word omitted from the line.

 Eg: a line from file